-- Perform administrative duties and chairside assisting, advise patients on dental care as directed by the dentist, and respond to medical emergencies (CPR). - Utilize proper sterilization techniques and infection control procedures as required by OSHA. - Utilize principles of dental radiology to position, expose, process, and mount dental radiographs. - Comply with the California Dental Practice Act and perform all dental assisting procedures allowed under the Dental Practice Act. - Perform coronal polishing of the teeth and ultrasonic scaling in an orthodontic setting to remove cement around bands. - Sit for the State Board Examination to become a Registered Dental Assistant (RDA) and consequently perform RDA functions in the dental office.
+- Perform administrative duties and chairside assisting, advise patients on dental care as directed by the dentist, and respond to medical emergencies (CPR). - Utilize proper sterilization techniques and infection control procedures as required by OSHA. - Utilize principles of dental radiology to position, expose, process, and mount dental radiographs. - Comply with the California Dental Practice Act and perform all dental assisting procedures allowed under the Dental Practice Act. - Perform coronal polishing of the teeth. - Sit for the State Board Examination to become a Registered Dental Assistant (RDA) and consequently perform RDA functions in the dental office.